 Ringworm is a fungal infection that causes a ring-shaped infection on the skin.
 Conditions like eczema and psoriasis can sometimes resemble ringworm, but there are key differences in appearance and treatment.

 Ringworm — also known as dermatophytosis, dermatophyte infection, or tinea — is a fungal infection of the skin.

 “Ringworm” is a misnomer, since a fungus, not a worm, causes the infection.
-The lesion caused by this infection resembles a worm in the shape of a ring — hence the name.
+The lesion caused by this infection resembles a worm in the shape of a ring, which is why it got its name.

-Ringworm is usually specifically used to describe tinea corporis (ringworm of the body), although it can sometimes be used to describe tinea infection in other locations, such as tinea cruris (ringworm of the groin).
+Ringworm is usually specifically used to describe tinea corporis (ringworm of the body) or tinea capitis (ringworm of the scalp).
+It’s sometimes used to describe tinea infection in other locations, such as tinea cruris (ringworm of the groin).

-Symptoms vary depending on where you’re infected.
+Symptoms vary depending on where the infection occurs.
 With a skin infection, you may experience the following:

-- red, itchy, or scaly patches, or raised areas of skin called plaques
+- itchy or scaly patches that are red, brown, or gray, or raised areas of skin called plaques

 - patches that develop blisters or pustules